lumaxis/dotfiles/README.md

        test             Run tests
        update           Update packages and pkg managers (OS, brew, npm, gem)

-## Customize/extend

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.zhsrc` automatically.
-This file is in `.gitignore`.

 Alternatively, you can have an additional, personal dotfiles repo at `~/.extra`.
 The runcom `.zhsrc` sources all `~/.extra/runcom/*.sh` files.

 ## Additional resources